Sandpoint, Idaho: History

 The opening of Schweitzer Mountain Resort in 1963 turned the area into a year-round tourism destination.
 The beauty of the surrounding Selkirk and Cabinet Mountains and Lake Pend Oreille has kept Sandpoint a tourist favorite for water sports, hunting, hiking, horseback riding, fishing and skiing.

 In the 1980s and 1990s, 30 mi south of Sandpoint, the areas of Coeur d'Alene and Hayden Lake attracted nationwide publicity when white supremacist Neo-Nazi groups (most notably Aryan Nations) set up headquarters in the area.
 Many Sandpoint residents reacted negatively to such groups; some formed the Bonner County Human Rights Task Force in opposition.
 In 2001, Aryan Nations lost a lawsuit filed against them.
 The lawsuit bankrupted the organization and forced them to give up their Hayden Lake property and disband.
 In December 2011, Sandpoint became the first city in Idaho to pass an ordinance prohibiting discrimination in housing, employment and public accommodations based on sexual orientation or gender identity.
+In 2025, however, after it was rumored that a transgender woman had been spotted using the women’s changing room at the YMCA, there was a mass outcry, during which residents flooded town hall and speakers broke down into tears expressing their fear.
+This led to the nondiscrimination ordinance being repealed.

 Community organizations stage a number of regionally known annual events, including Sandpoint Winter Carnival in February; the Lost in the 50s vintage car show in May; and the Festival at Sandpoint summer music festival in August.
 Sandpoint's historic vaudeville-era Panida Theater hosts frequent performing art events and an ongoing independent film series.
 The Music Conservatory of Sandpoint provides classical music classes and inaugurated its "Little Carnegie" concert hall in 2022.
 A robust visual arts community supported by the Pend Oreille Arts Council also contributes to Sandpoint's reputation as a center for arts and culture in northern Idaho and the Inland Northwest.